cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ```

 Log out of your terminal and start a new terminal.
 This will refresh the environment: It activates the `miniconda`
 Python environment that you just installed.
+This probably pre-pends `(base)` to your terminal prompt.
+That is
+`miniconda` telling you that your Python environment is just the `base` default.

-Then (back in the terminal) run:
+Now (back in the terminal) run:

 ```bash